Getting started

 If you follow these golden rules, you won't go far wrong.
 Remember, if in doubt - get advice.
 We are here to help and you are not alone.

-• If you are a sole trader, a partner in a partnership or a director of a limited company you can use Your budget to work out which is the right budget for your business status.
+- If you are a sole trader, a partner in a partnership or a director of a limited company you can use My budget to work out which is the right budget for your business status.

-• Once you have finished Your budget use Step 3 and Step 4 to work out the best way to deal with your business and personal debts.
+- Once you have completed your budget use Step 3 and Step 4 to work out the best way to deal with your business and personal debts.
 Your budget can also help you work out the best way to manage your business.
 If you are unsure, contact us for advice.

-• If you decide that it is the best option for you to try and come to a payment arrangement with your creditors yourself, Your budget, our budget tool, will work out reasonable repayment offers to repay the money you owe.
+- If you decide that it is the best option for you to try and come to a payment arrangement with your creditors yourself, My budget will work out reasonable repayment offers to repay the money you owe.

 Court action and extra help